-I feel bad getting angry at people for breathing – it’s an essential life process, and if everybody just stopped like I wished they would, then they’d die.
-That’s bad for productivity, I’ve found.
-But really, I am totally fine with your breathing unless you do it through a blocked nose, or easily the worst method: through your teeth.
+We feel bad getting angry at people for breathing – it’s an essential life process, and if everybody just stopped, then they’d die.
+That’s bad for productivity.
+But really, we don't mind you breathing, unless you do it through a blocked nose, or easily the worst method: through your teeth.
 There is never a good reason to do that – it makes a high pitched hiss that you can definitely hear yourself, so stop it.

 Also, your breath absolutely ranks, mate – get those mints in before you breach my desk-space, you absolute sarlacc.

 7. Slurping drinks like a wildebeest who’s just spotted a cheetah at its watering hole

 It is extremely easy to swallow a drink quietly, so this hare-brained scheme you’ve got going on that involves doing it loudly?
 Well, ditch it – it’s headed for disaster.
 Not only does it increase the chance of spillage, it also emits a radar-disrupting warble that would make a hundred late-2000s dubstep producers shit themselves.
 It is an incorrect method of drinking – you are not the office dog.